 By understanding the significance of backup disaster recovery, businesses will be able to plan for unplanned downtime.
 As many of us know, downtime can lead to a loss in revenue.
-Natural disasters such as breaches in security, ransomware attacks, and other scenarios can severely impact the bandwidth of IT resources.
+Natural disasters, breaches in security, ransomware attacks, and other scenarios can severely impact the bandwidth of IT resources.
 Downtime affects consumer engagement, employee productivity, destroys data, and disrupts the routine’s of businesses.
 In order to understand how backup and disaster recovery come into play, it’s important to know the distinction between the two terms.

 Backup is the process of making an extra copy or several copies of precious data.
 Backing up is meant to protect the data in the event of something occurring.
 Users will benefit from backups if they’ve accidentally deleted something, encountered a corrupt database, or it can be due to software/hardware issues.
 Disaster recovery refers to the plans and processes that will allow others to access applications, data, and other resources that were previously lost following the outage.
 These plans can involve switching over to an alternative set of servers and storage systems until your main data center is up and running.
 Many organizations are coming to realize that backing up data is simply not enough to protect all of your business’ assets.
 By having a disaster recovery plan in place.